EXERCISE 2: Simplified Still-Life in pastel

 I then stood and drew the rest of the objects from a higher point of view to create two perspectives in the one drawing.

 This is inspired by Cezanne's still life where often the objects and table are drawn from different perspectives.

-Two-colour still-life sketches
+EXERCISE 5: Two-colour still-life sketches